Where to Stay in the Cotswolds UK with Kids: All You Need to Know

 Painswick

 Known as the ‘Queen of the Cotswolds’ due to its fine buildings, Painswick is a historic wool town and one of the best-preserved settlements in the Cotswolds.
-There are several notable historic homes in the town (and several notable Plum Guide homes like this charming townhouse too).
-Get the kids to go on a search for the two original ‘donkey doors’ which were onced used as a passageway for donkeys carrying wool.
+There are several notable historic homes in the town (and several notable Plum Guide homes, too).
+Get the kids to go on a search for the two original ‘donkey doors’, which were once used as a passageway for donkeys carrying wool.

-It wouldn’t be a trip to Cotswolds with kids if there weren’t some walks involved.
+It wouldn’t be a trip to the Cotswolds with kids without some walks involved.
 Painswick is at the midpoint of the long-distance Cotswold Way.
-While dragging them out of your gorgeous Plum home and along the entirety of this walk may result in something resembling a death march, there are plenty of shorter routes nearby, such as the Painswick Beacon Walk.
+While dragging them out of bed and along the entirety of this walk may result in something resembling a death march, there are plenty of shorter routes nearby, such as the Painswick Beacon Walk.
 Up here, you’ll see views stretching all the way to the Welsh mountains.

 Woodview, Plum Guide home in the Cotswolds